 - Selection of the specific mosquito species implicated as vectors of WNV;

 - Samples that portion of the mosquito population most likely to have been exposed to WNV;

 - Cost effective, allowing multiple traps to be placed in a given area.

-The ABC light traps selects for mosquito species that the gravid trap may not, and will be used in situations where the collection of these mosquitoes is deemed necessary, i.e. to sample the population density of human-biting mosquito species to help determine risk to the general public in that area.
+The CDC light traps selects for mosquito species that the gravid trap may not, and will be used in situations where the collection of these mosquitoes is deemed necessary, i.e. to sample the population density of human-biting mosquito species to help determine risk to the general public in that area.
 These collections are not as good for viral resting due to the fact the mosquitoes sampled may not have taken a bloodmeal yet, but this is important data when WNV is suspected or confirmed in other mosquito species to allow specific control procedures to be considered.

 Additional trap types will be employed as new information is learned about trap efficacy.